 The Nominating and Governance Committee of the Board of Directors is responsible for making recommendations to the Board concerning nominees for election as directors and nominees for Board vacancies.
 When assessing a director candidate's qualifications, the Nominating and Governance Committee considers current and future strategic needs of the Company and the candidate's expertise in finance, general management, human resources, legal, traditional and digital marketing, e-commerce, sales, operations, manufacturing, supply-chain, company culture, and their independence, high ethical standards, and uncompromising integrity.
 In addition, the Nominating and Governance Committee looks at the overall composition of the Board and how a candidate would contribute to the overall synergy and collaborative process of the Board.
-The Nominating and Governance Committee has not established specific minimum eligibility requirements for candidates other than high ethical standards, uncompromising integrity, commitment to act in the best interests of the shareholders, requirements relating to age, and ensuring that a majority of the Board remains independent.
+The Nominating and Governance Committee generally engages a third-party search firm to assist in identifying and evaluating potential nominees.
+The Nominating and Governance Committee has established specific minimum eligibility requirements for candidates which consist of high ethical standards, uncompromising integrity, commitment to act in the best interests of the shareholders, requirements relating to age, and ensuring that a majority of the Board remains independent.